TomaszTurbak/CV/README.md

 ## An brief version of my CV.

-This is my very first steps in FrontEnd.
+This is my very first step in FrontEnd.

 ## Technologies used in the project:
 - HTML